dspeyer/dspeyer.github.io/magic.md

 A bard's casting is activated by their total perform modifier (excluding any bonus from their instrument), but their ability to take ranks in spellcraft requires that the ranks in spellcraft be less than the ranks in perform.

+A bard may treat any creation of music as the verbal component of a spell (including playing a breath-based instrument that prevents singing).

 ## Wizard

 **Source:** Deep understanding of magic itself